Heinzad/statistica/docs/etl/extract/get_spreadsheet_body.md

 # Given table_name a string being the name to be used for the resulting database table —
 table_name : str

 # INITIALISE

-# set table_name to lower case for consistency
+# Set table_name to lower case for consistency
 table_name.lower

 # Declare df to be a pandas DataFrame